 Students must have access to a Windows-based machine running Windows 10 or later for the program's duration.
-While the MAC Program does not require students to use a specific operating system, several courses utilize applications that will only run in a Windows environment.
+The MSM Program does not require students to use a specific operating system.

 Students with an Apple computer utilizing the Macintosh OS should investigate their options, which may include installing a virtual machine such as Parallels or Bootcamp.